hedi0/manga_siteweb/README.md

-# 📖 manga_siteweb: Your Ultimate Online Manga Reading Experience
+# 📖 Manga Website : Your Ultimate Online Manga Reading Experience

 A dynamic web platform built with PHP, HTML, CSS, and JavaScript, offering a seamless experience for browsing, reading, and interacting with your favorite manga series.